cetanno/personal-project/README.md

 # personal project
- This is where I upload all my personal project just as a passion.
+ This is where I upload all my personal projects as a passion.